BTMPL/nx-poc/README.md

 #### ui

-A barebones UI library providing the `hsbc-button` component.
+A barebones UI library providing the `poc-button` component.
 It also comes configured with a storybook setup.
 The library module (`UiModule`) is consumed by the shell (`scp`) application.

 #### services